-Last year, I moved from small but mighty Chapel Hill to their even smaller neighbor, the town of Carrboro.
+A couple of years ago, I moved from small but mighty Chapel Hill to their even smaller neighbor, the town of Carrboro.
 Though often overlooked as a food destination in the Triangle, Carrboro has amazing contenders worth visiting regardless of where you’re located!
-I compiled a list of the best restaurants in Carrboro for you to add to your Triangle restaurant bucket-list!
+I compiled a list of the best restaurants in Carrboro for you to add to your Triangle restaurant bucket list!

 How lucky are Carrboro residents that Oakleaf relocated from Pittsboro to Carrboro?
 Very lucky!
 They actually get me excited to eat vegetables.
 Their grilled broccolini made me immediately want another order, and they introduced me to my first sunflower shoots.
 Their ricotta gnocchi and duck confit make me drool just thinking about it.
 Reservations recommended!